sievlev/jquery-mediawiki/README.md

 jquery-mediawiki
 ================

-Simple formatter for documents in MediaWiki format
+Simple formatter for documents in MediaWiki format.

+This is a simple transformer of input sequence to html text without intermediate DOM tree.
+Main goal is to make parser as simple as possible.

 Supported:
  * heading